patrickoser/social-app/README.md

     Syntax Error when loading LoginSignupHub after adding console log.

+    See if it makes sense to move all firebase auth checks to auth context.

     Need to check if the singup/login, and google sign up, functionality works as intended.